collect-intel/gri/TASK_LIST_2_UPDATED.md

 ## Summary of Completed Work

 ### ✅ Task 1: Module Creation - COMPLETED
-- Created all new module files (data_loader, analysis, visualization, simulation, reports, analyzer)
+- ✅ Created all new module files (data_loader, analysis, visualization, simulation, reports, analyzer)
-- Integrated all functions with type hints and comprehensive docstrings
+- ✅ Integrated all functions with type hints and comprehensive docstrings
-- Created GRIAnalysis class for high-level workflow management
+- ✅ Created GRIAnalysis class for high-level workflow management
-- Module is pip-installable with setup.py
+- ✅ Module is pip-installable with setup.py
+- ✅ Added comprehensive test suite with 90 tests (all passing)

 ### ✅ Task 2: Maximum Possible Scores - COMPLETED
 - Integrated into calculate_gri_scorecard with include_max_possible parameter